Flu: There’s a Vaccine for That

 Flu season typically begins in October each year and ends in early to mid-spring.
-Every person over 6 months of age, with few exceptions, should get a flu vaccine every year before the end of October.
+Every person over six months of age, with few exceptions, should get a flu vaccine every year before the end of October.

-The flu vaccine helps keep us from getting sick from the flu, reducing the risk of flu illness by between 40% and 60%.
+The flu vaccine helps keep us from getting sick from the flu, reducing the risk of flu by between 40% and 60%.
 If you get a vaccine this year and still get the flu, it should be a milder case than you would have had without it.

-Complications from the flu are more common for people with diabetes because diabetes impacts the immune system’s ability to fight infections.
+Complications from the flu are more common for people with diabetes because diabetes impacts the immune system’s ability to fight infections

 Some flu complications are severe and can lead to hospitalization and even death.
 Common complications from the flu include pneumonia, bronchitis, sinus infections and ear infections.